Know How To Birth A Baby

 Birthing Better families come in all forms … that means Birthing Better families had all sorts of births within these 3 types.
 Because families developed Birthing Better skills, they did so for one reason … they wanted to participate in their baby’s birth.
 This is how families prepared for their coming non-laboring Caesarean.

 They loved preparing their pregnant body to become a birthing body.
 They realized that they mentally knew they would have a surgical birth but their pregnant body is just preparing to labor and have a vaginal birth.
 This means all the hormones and changes are just the same so are all the emotions.
 Just enjoy preparing for your baby’s birth.
-You’ll love preparing your body, getting closer together, having giggles while you learn and feeling closer to your baby.
+You’ll love preparing your body, getting closer together, having giggles while you learn and feel closer to your baby.

 They loved learning the birth and birth coaching skills because they used their skills on the way to hospital (that’s labor), while being prepped (that’s transition) and during surgery (that’s the birth).